awillig/dcp-vardis/spec-v1.0/dcp-bp.md

 simply as payloads.

-The bearer payload is made up of one or more **payload blocks** following each other without gap.
+The bearer payload is made up of a beacon protocol header of type `BPHeader` and one or more **payload blocks** following each other without gap.
 A payload block wraps a client payload, it consists of a value of type `BPPayloadBlockHeader`, immediately followed by the actual client payload as a contiguous sequence of bytes.

 The combined length of all payload blocks included in the bearer